 Trinity St James’s Biobank Network (TSBN)

-The Trinity St James’s Biobank Network is an organisation representing biobanks in Trinity College Dublin and associated hospitals; St James’s Hospital, The Coombe Women’s and Infants University Hospital, Tallaght University Hospital, Children's Health Ireland at Crumlin and Beaumont Hospital.
+The Trinity St James’s Biobank Network is a working group of representatives from biobanks in Trinity College Dublin and its associated hospitals: St James’s Hospital, The Coombe Hospital, Tallaght University Hospital, Children's Health Ireland at Crumlin and a collaborating hospital, Beaumont Hospital.

-The purpose of the network is to provide a forum for education, co-ordination and policy generation for all areas in relation to biobanking and associated activities across the University and hospital sites.
+The purpose of the TSBN is to act as a forum for education, co-ordination and policy generation for all areas in relation to biobanking and associated activities in the biobanks represented in the TSBN.
 Embedded in the network is the patient voice.